DTI-dream/EDC-DTI/README.md

 Our end-to-end model comprises **a feature builder and a classifier**.
 The feature builder consists of two collaborative feature construction algorithms that extract molecular properties and network topology properties.
 The classifier is composed of a feature **encoder** and a feature **decoder**, which are designed for feature integration and DTI prediction, respectively.
 The feature encoder, primarily based on the **improved graph attention network (GAT)**, integrates heterogeneous information into drug features and target features separately.
 The feature decoder consists of multiple neural networks for making predictions.

+We aimed to minimize the runtime while not significantly compromising the model's performance.
+Therefore, we removed the transformer module from the original model in our final version and optimized the entire network.
+Extensive experiments have demonstrated that the performance of the model has not been degraded.

 ### 2.code overview🤖

 #### code structure